ConorWebb96/bb-type-ahead/README.md

-# Bb-type-a-head
+# bb-type-ahead
-This is a readme for the type a head field custom plugin.
+This is a readme for the Type ahead field custom plugin.

 # Description
 A component used for to querying tables, search through results, select and then save selected items back to the db.